 State Headquarters Staff

 Dr. Martha Wright is passionate about being an advocate for the 80% of children who will never be reached by the local church.
-At age seven she was lead to the Lord by a neighbor who was a volunteer with CEF.
-Mrs. Holbrook got her involved in a Good News Club in her neighborhool where she was discipled by two volunteers who came faithfully every week to teach these unchurched children about Jesus and God’s Word.
-Martha dedicated her life to the Lord at age 11 around a campfire at Camp Good News and later as a Bible college student, served for two summers as a summer missionary with CEF.
-She was called to missionary service at age 16.
+At age seven she was led to the Lord by a neighbor who was a volunteer with CEF.
+Mrs. Holbrook got her involved in a Good News Club in her neighborhood where she was discipled by two volunteers who came faithfully every week to teach these unchurched children about Jesus and God’s Word.
+Martha dedicated her life to the Lord at age 11 around a campfire at Camp Good News and God called her to missionary service at age 16.
+As a Bible college student, she served for two summers as a summer missionary with CEF in Florida.
+After graduation from Simpson College, she attended the CEF Leadership Institute where the Lord confirmed His call to serve full-time with CEF.

-Today Dr. Wright has been in the ministry of CEF for more than 43 years, serving for 16 years in Latin America and for 21 years as vice president of education worldwide.
+Today Dr. Wright has been in the ministry of CEF for more than 47 years, serving for 16 years in Latin America and for 21 years as vice president of education worldwide.
 In addition, for almost five years she was vice president of CEF Press, the organization’s publishing house.
-Martha provided leadership for the launching and development of CEF’s premier training program, Teaching Children Effectively, in the USA and in over 140 countries around the world.
+Martha provided leadership for the launching and development of CEF’s premier training program, Teaching Children Effectively, in the USA and in over 160 countries around the world.
 She also led the restructuring and upgrading of CEF’s Children’s Ministries Institute which is now recognized by several colleges for academic credit.
-Through CEF’s unified training program worldwide over 1.2 million people have received training in the past five years.
-Dr. Wright holds an earned Doctorate in Children and Youth from NOVA Southeastern University Ft.
-Lauderdale, FL; a Master of Arts in Counseling from Liberty University Lynchburg, VA; and a Bachelor of Arts in Biblical Literature from Simpson University in Redding, CA. Since August of 2010 Dr. Wright has been the Executive Director for CEF of Maryland, Inc.
+Through CEF’s unified training program worldwide over 1.5 million people have received training in the past five years.
+Dr. Wright holds an earned Doctorate in Children and Youth from NOVA Southeastern University in Ft.
+Lauderdale, FL, a Master of Arts in Counseling from Liberty University in Lynchburg, VA and a Bachelor of Arts in Biblical Literature from Simpson University in Redding, CA. Since August of 2010 Dr. Wright has been the Executive Director and CEO for CEF of Maryland, Inc.

 Anne Arundel/Prince George’s Counties Chapter